fuse-box/fuse-box/README.md

 * [Wildcard imports](http://fuse-box.org/#wildcard-import)
 * [Dynamic modules](http://fuse-box.org/#dynamic-modules) at runtime
 * [Tilde support](http://fuse-box.org/#point-to-the-root)
+* [DevServer and HMR](http://fuse-box.org/#dev-server-and-hmr) intergate with existing HTTP apps in 1 second!
 * Works everywhere

 There is so much more.
 FuseBox pushing it to a whole new level.